murat-taskaynatan/Blockdag-Node-Manager/INSTALL_README.md

 ```

 Customize with the same environment variables (`REPO_REF`, `INSTALL_DIR`, etc.) as the local installer.
+The fetch-and-install helper also seeds the Node Manager nginx vhost with the built-in rate limit so new installations throttle abusive probes automatically.

 ### Updating `/opt` after tagging v1.4.9